-VidaCaixa has a remuneration policy approved by its Board of Directors.
+VidaCaixa has a Remuneration Policy approved by its Board of Directors.

-Pursuant to article 275 of the Commission Delegated Regulation (EU) 2015/35 the remuneration policy must be applied to the company as a whole, and must contain specific mechanisms that take into account the duties and the performance of the administrative, management or supervisory body, of the persons who effectively run the company or are responsible for other key functions and of other personnel categories whose professional activities have a significant impact on the company's risk profile (Identified Collective).
+Pursuant to Article 275 of the Commission Delegated Regulation (EU) 2015/35, the Remuneration Policy must be applied to the company as a whole, and must contain specific mechanisms that take into account the duties and the performance of the administrative, management or supervisory body, of the persons who effectively run the company or are responsible for other key functions and of other categories of personnel whose professional activities have a significant impact on the company's risk profile (Identified Group).

-The persons subjected to the Remuneration Policy are the members of the Board of Directors and all the persons currently employed by VidaCaixa who, as such, have a remunerated labour relationship, including those of the Identified Collective.
+The persons subject to the Remuneration Policy are the members of the Board of Directors and all the persons currently employed by VidaCaixa who, as such, have a remunerated labour relationship, including those of the Identified Group.

-The remuneration of the employees, established within the general framework defined in the remuneration policy, is approved by the relevant governing bodies of VidaCaixa.
+The remuneration of the employees, established within the general framework defined in the Remuneration Policy, is approved by the relevant governing bodies of VidaCaixa.
 The general remuneration principles of VidaCaixa are:

-- The total compensation policy focuses on promoting behaviours that ensure the longterm generation of value and the sustainability of the future results. - The remuneration policy bases its talent recruitment and retention strategy in allowing professionals to participate in a different social and entrepreneurial project, in the possibility of growing professionally and in a total compensation competitive conditions. - The fixed and social benefit components constitute the predominant part of the remuneration conditions as a whole where, in general, the variable remuneration concept tends to be conservative because it is a potential risk generator. - The general remuneration principles of VidaCaixa are aligned with the commercial and risk management strategy, the remuneration practices shall promote a prudent risk undertaking and, also, shall not threat the company's ability to keep an adequate base capital. - The principles established in section 2 of article 275 of the Commission Delegated Regulation (EU) 2015/35 will apply to the remuneration of the members of the Identified Collective of VidaCaixa.
+- The total compensation policy focuses on promoting behaviours that ensure the long-term generation of value and the sustainability of the future results. - The Remuneration Policy bases its talent attraction and retention strategy on providing professionals the opportunity to participate in a different social and business project, the possibility of growing professionally and total compensation competitive conditions.

-• In accordance with the principles of article 275 of the Commission Delegated Regulation (EU) 2015/35, if so, the variable components of the remuneration of the Identified Collective must be balanced in a way that the fixed or guaranteed component represents a sufficiently high proportion of the total remuneration, in order not to have employees that excessively depend on the variable components and allow VidaCaixa use a fully flexible incentive policy, that includes the possibility of not paying any variable component.
+- The fixed and social benefit components constitute the predominant part of the remuneration conditions as a whole where, in general, the variable remuneration concept tends to be conservative because it is a potential risk generator. - The general remuneration principles of VidaCaixa are aligned with the commercial and risk management strategy.
+The remuneration practices shall promote prudent risk taking and shall not threaten the company's ability to keep an adequate capital base. - The principles established in section 2 of article 275 of the Commission Delegated Regulation (EU) 2015/35 will apply to the remuneration of the members of the Identified Collective of VidaCaixa. - In accordance with the principles of article 275 of the Commission Delegated Regulation (EU) 2015/35, if so, the variable components of the remuneration of the Identified Collective must be balanced in a way that the fixed or guaranteed component represents a sufficiently high proportion of the total remuneration, in order not to have employees that excessively depend on the variable components and allow VidaCaixa use a fully flexible incentive policy, that includes the possibility of not paying any variable component.